Early Computing

 Early Compaq laptop

 It was brought out around 1990 when Compaq began to realise that there was a future for laptops.
 It is very well thought and and beautifully made, with a detachable keyboard and loads of sockets at the back so it could be attached to various peripherals.
 The original price was over $5000 and it shows.
 I can assure you that I didn't pay that price.
 It was used by a couple of my daughters for word processing and finally returned to me when they got something better.
 It didn't even have a colour screen but it had a 40Mb hard disk.
 I put Windows 3.1 on there with a basic word processor and a couple of games.
 Last time it worked I played a game of chess on it.
-Unfortunately, it seems to have died and I am offering it to museums.
+Unfortunately, it seems to have died and I have offered it to the Computer Museum.

-Index Page Index Page To view the whole site please click on >> SITE MAP Next Page :Friendship Next Page book image
+Index Page Index Page To view the whole site please click on >> SITE MAP Links to many useful pages Next Page book image